Lonnie Hutchinson: Public artworks

 In December 2016 the first stage of Hutchinson's commission for Christchurch's new justice precinct was unveiled.
 Made up of more than 1,400 individual curved, teardrop-shaped pieces of anodised aluminium, the 36-metre long work on the facade of a multi-storey carpark was inspired by Māori kākahu (woven cloaks) and the feathers of the endangered kākāpō.
-In developing the work Hutchinson studied a kākahu made with kākāpō feathers from the collection of the Perth Museum and Art Gallery in Scotland.
+In developing the work Hutchinson studied a kākahu made with kākāpō feathers from the collection of the Perth Art Gallery in Scotland.
 Two other pieces of the commission – a huia feather design to be printed on windows and landscaping of the surrounding grounds – are still under development.

 Collaborations

 Hutchinson has also worked collaboratively with artists Lily Laita and Niki Hastings-McFall as the 'Vahine Collective'.
 In 2002 the collective researched ancient rock platforms called tia seu lupe (pigeon snaring mounds) in Samoa, resulting in an exhibition titled Vahine.
 In 2012 the collective shared the Creative New Zealand and National University of Samoa Samoa Artist in Residence award, with each artist spending a month in Samoa to extend the research and work began a decade earlier.